 This guide will help you plan a series of successful lessons exploring cooking and food skills for children aged 8-11 years.
-The messages and concepts for this module are derived from the eatwell plate – the UK healthy eating model.
+The messages and concepts for this module are derived from the Eatwell Guide – the UK healthy eating model.

 The key messages and concepts are delivered through 5 Key Facts: